cssbristol/cssbristol.co.uk/pages/hackathon-2017.md

 Teams can be composed of **up to 6 people**.
 Make sure you [sign up](https://goo.gl/forms/lFDrMaW7tgRLT0ah2) so we can reserve your place!

+**Don't have a team yet?** We're happy to help match you up with people!
+Just mention it on the signup form.

 Never done something like this before?
 Don't worry - anyone can participate!

 ## Prizes